carlo-monti/Sx4/docs/commons_abs.md

 This is a module that does wavemangling.
 It has different modes: a new mode can be added!

-### fx_chain
+### fx\_chain

 This is a Kaoss pad effect.
-If it is created with a -1 argument **[fx_chain -1]** it does not do audio computation.
+If it is created with a -1 argument **[fx\_chain -1]** it does not do audio computation.
 This is useful to use the module as master to control many instances.

 ## What uses what table

+Every module keeps its abstraction in the 'module_name_abs' folder, even if they are abstraction taken from the commons.
+Yes, this creates duplicates but it has an advantage.
+In this way, when you edit a commons abstraction, you avoid messing up the modules because they use the abstraction present in its own folder.
+In fact, this can happen because the updated abstraction has one more inlet or other things that needs to be handled in the parent module...
+If you want to update the abstraction for the module, simply copy the edited abstraction in the commons folder to the 'module_name_abs' folder.

 This shows what common abstraction is used by what module: